Skip to main content

 • Corporations and partnerships must be represented by an attorney.

-• A pro se litigant may not represent a class in a class action.
+• A pro se litigant may not represent a class in a class action lawsuit.